atomicobject/objection/README.md

 * Diagram class initialization and its relationship with Objection.
 * Resolve circular dependencies.
 * Cache results of property definitions.
-* Reconcile mixing iOS and MacOS X targets.
-It is currently a nightmare.
-* Document _Provider_ feature.
 * Replace explicit exceptions with assertions

 Installation